hbctraining/DGE_workshop_salmon_online/lessons/06_DGE_visualizing_results.md

 ## Learning Objectives

-* Setup results for application of visualization techniques
+* Setup results data for application of visualization techniques
 * Describe different data visualization useful for exploring results from a DGE analysis
 * Create a volcano plot to evaluate relationship amongst DGE statistics
 * Create a heatmap to illustrate expression changes of differentially expressed genes